PPatev/Softuni-C-Exercises/README.md

 # Softuni-C-Exercises
-A repo for exercises from the C# courses in Softuni.
+A repository for exercises from the C# courses in Softuni.